P-Hansson/eel-tracking/README.md

 ### Training the model:
 The training uses YOLOv3 and was done following the instructions and accompanying code of <a href="https://pysource.com/2020/04/02/train-yolo-to-detect-a-custom-object-online-with-free-gpu/">pysource.com</a>
+Eels in the images used to train the model were labelled using <a href= "https://github.com/HumanSignal/labelImg">Labelimg</a>.
 <br>
 <br>